Conflict

 Hearing

-Americans expect a fair hearing.
-The process of justice begins when the conflict parties, in the presence of each other, make their case before the judge.
-In the American culture self-defense is only possible when one knows what the other side is accusing them of.
-A hearing almost always takes place.
+Americans expect a hearing.
+The conflict parties, in the presence of each other, make their case.
+Self-defense is only possible when one knows what the other side is accusing them of.

 Patterns